kizro/greenRivalry/README.md

-## GreenRivalry: HoyaHacks 2024
+## GreenRivalry
-GreenRivalry is a JavaScript web app using D3.js and Chart.js that displays data on the environmental footprint of UVA dorms.
-The leaderboard creates competition among dorms to conserve more electricity and water.
+GreenRivalry is a JavaScript web application for UVA's Green Rivalry initiative.
+Dorms compete to win prizes based on their ecoDebt score, a measure of environmental friendless based on carbon footprint.
+Current standings and historical data is displayed using d3.js and Chart.js, which are both linked to a static database.